GrantBirki/gl/src/pages/planning.md

 - Tequila - For shots, makeshift margaritas, and a Moscow Mule alternative... the **Mexican Mule**
 - Gin - Good for gin and tonics

+### Mixers

+Mixers are really up to your own preference if you want to be mixing or making your own drinks.
+The key mixers that we need are for the signature drinks which are **Moscow Mules** and **Mojitos**.
+Here are the ingredients for those drinks:

+#### Moscow Mule

+- Vodka
+- Ginger beer
+- Lime juice
+- Lime (for wedges)
+- Mint (for garnish)

+#### Mojito

+- White rum
+- Sugar (simple syrup)
+- Soda water
+- Lime juice
+- Mint

 ### Canned Cocktails

 - ⭐ [Cutwater](https://www.cutwaterspirits.com/) - this is canned cocktails that are a great hit!